 The first requirement of an impact on a discrete group has an unmistakable echo of Ely with this important difference: whereas Ely’s process theory was aimed at explaining why judicial protection of rights was justified in an otherwise majoritarian democracy, the South African Constitutional Court uses the concept to identify the groups entitled to direct participation in the legislative process.
 However, the concept of discreteness raises many of the same difficulties that have been identified with Ely’s theory.
 Which groups are discreet?
 In the Constitutional Court’s reasoning, there are two potentially conflicting themes.
 The first suggests that the court is concerned with compensating disadvantaged groups who also lack the resources for political participation in an unequal society:’ The Constitutional Assembly was acutely aware that our legacy of racial discrimination… could undermine the national effort to reconstruct “a Democratic an open society in which government is based on the will of the people.”
 A majority of the people had, for many years, being denied the right to influence those ruled them….
 The result was gross inequality in education, Financial resources, access to knowledge in other areas that are crucial for effective participation in the lawmaking process.’
 A second theme- I will call it a nation building theme- most clearly associated with Justice Sachs, is concerned with limiting the influence of numerically dominant majorities in the legislative process and facilitating the participation of political minorities: ‘The need to prioritize mainstream concerns in a country that still cries out for major transformation, in no way implies that only the most numerous and politically influential voices in our diverse society are entitled to a hearing….
 Public involvement may be of special importance for those whose strongly held views have to cede to the majority opinion in the legislature.’
 This second theme potentially contradicts the first which is concerned with the problem of weak majorities, and leaves out of the assessment the problem of powerful minorities.

 It also has to be asked whether the right to participate is limited to groups that are discreet, in the sense of concentrated or identifiable.
 What about groups that are dispersed or experience acute collective action problems, like consumers, and so I have difficulties organizing themselves but whose interests may nevertheless be significantly impacted.
 These questions are important since it should be recalled that the court constitutionalized an obligation to facilitate ‘public involvement’ and failure to comply by the legislature can have the serious consequence of invalidation of otherwise constitutionally valid legislation.

-B. The Constitutional Court’s Realist jurisprudence Towords an
+B. The Constitutional Court’s Realist jurisprudence: Towords an Anti corruption Principle

-VI.Conclusion: legislatures and Courts
+Conclusion

 In constitutional democracies, constitutions constrain and unable a project of self-government.
 How they combine legal constraints on the one hand and popular agency (the liberties of the Ancients), is always a contingent matter.
 The line of cases analyzed above in which the South African Constitutional Court has developed its understanding on the ideal of democratic self-government,show that the South African constitutional court perceives itself as the custodian not only of the negative liberties of the individual, but also of the positive liberties of the people.